Human trafficking in Brunei: Prosecution (2009)

-Protection
+Protection (2009)

-Brunei did not demonstrate significant efforts to identify and protect trafficking victims during the reporting period.
+Brunei did not demonstrate significant efforts to identify and protect trafficking victims during 2009.
 Brunei does not have a proactive system to formally identify victims of trafficking among vulnerable groups, such as foreign workers and foreign women and children in prostitution.
 The government did not report identifying any trafficking victims in the past year.
 The government did not provide centrally coordinated training for its officials on identifying trafficking victims.
 While the Brunei police reported running a workshop on identifying victims for members of its anti-vice unit, the victim identification measures employed by the unit do not appear to be effective.
 The government does not provide shelter or rehabilitative services to trafficking victims.
 One foreign mission reported 20 suspected trafficking cases of women forced into prostitution in Malaysia and traveling to Brunei to obtain work visa reentry permits.
 Brunei authorities were informed when the Filipino victims were entering the country, and allowed the victims to enter Brunei without proper documentation to assist in their escape from their traffickers.
 The victims’ embassy provided shelter and repatriation assistance to the victims.
 The Brunei government did not, however, apprehend the suspected traffickers involved or conduct a criminal investigation.
-While immigration authorities actively identified and charged violators of immigration law, there were no cases reported of authorities identifying and assisting trafficking victims among immigration violators during the reporting period.
+While immigration authorities actively identified and charged violators of immigration law, there were no cases reported of authorities identifying and assisting trafficking victims among immigration violators during 2009.
 As there may have been trafficking victims among these immigration violators, some may have been penalized for unlawful acts committed as a direct result of their being trafficked.
 Although it is illegal for employers in Brunei to withhold wages of their domestic workers for more than 10 days, some families are known to withhold wages to compensate for recruitment fees they are charged and as a tool with which to control workers.
 There are no NGO's or international organizations in Brunei that provide support to trafficking victims, though the embassies of several source countries provide shelter, mediation, and immigration assistance to their nationals.
 The government does not provide legal alternatives to the removal of victims to countries where they may face hardship or retribution.

-Prevention
+Prevention (2009)

 The Brunei government demonstrated limited prevention efforts during the reporting period.
 The government did not conduct any public awareness campaigns on trafficking.
 Officials participated in several regional training programs on trafficking.
 The government provides arrival briefings for foreign workers and runs a telephone hotline for worker complaints.
 There were no measures taken to reduce the demand for commercial sex acts.
-Brunei is not a party to the 2000 UN TIP Protocol.